 Looking for a fun, healthy and delicious way to start your day?
 These Baked Oatmeal Donuts for Breakfast are easy to make and packed with nutritious ingredients.
-Who say’s donuts aren’t healthy?
+Who says’s donuts aren’t healthy?

 What is your favourite way to start the day?
 Cereal, toast, or muffin?
 Perhaps you are one of those people that skips breakfast altogether?
-I am guilty of this myself, however I never start my day without coffee.
+I am guilty of this myself, however, I never start my day without coffee.
+How about a breakfast banana split?
+Dessert for breakfast sounds like a plan to me.

 This is not always the case.
 Christmas morning is different for example, or any other exciting day.
 I don’t have to wake up, I usually have been up all night in anticipation of all the fun.
 These mornings I might make some time to eat (since by now I really need to recharge my battery from lack of sleep).